klange/bim/README.md

 Inspired by Vim and featuring similar mode-based editing, Bim was originally written for ToaruOS, but should work on most Unix-like operating systems with minimal modification.

+## Goals / Purpose

+Bim does not seek to improve or replace vim, or any other text editor.
+Its goal is to provide ToaruOS-NIH - a hobby operating system built completely from scratch - with a featureful editor.
+The ability to build and run Bim on other platform is a secondary feature.

 ## Features

 - Vim-like modal interactions.